sktime/sktime/docs/source/get_involved/code_of_conduct.rst

 For instance, it is in-principle possible to misappropriate ``sktime`` resource, while being in formal compliance with national laws, institutional laws, and local policies.
-Irrespective of the this, such an action would still count as a severe CoC violation.
+Irrespective of this, such an action would still count as a severe CoC violation.

 Examples of not acceptable behaviour
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^